kmikael/bernoulli/README.md

 `bernoulli` is a small project.
 After writing the same code for some project and then losing it two or three times I decided to do it one time and well, so I can just call in the code from here next time.

-Feel free to cantact me about anything I could/should add or to contribute in any way to this simple library.
+Feel free to contact me about anything I could/should add or to contribute in any way to this simple library.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)